 The Vivoactive 4 and 4s launched at the $349.99 mark.
 It's a watch purposely priced more towards the mid-range sector of the market, and we wouldn't expect this to change.
 Of course, inflation may mean that the price goes up.
 But we'd be very surprised if Garmin didn't try to keep it under $400 at most.

-The Vivoactive 4 was loaded with health monitoring features, at an extremely competitive price point.
-We certainly wouldn't expect a new watch to remove any of these, so expect to see features such as body battery energy monitoring (essentially a monitor of your energy levels, to judge when is best to rest or be active) blood oxygen level monitoring, and stress tracking, among others.
+The Vivoactive 4 was loaded with health monitoring features at a highly competitive price point.
+We certainly wouldn't expect a new watch to remove such functionality, so expect to see features such as body battery energy monitoring (essentially a monitor of your energy levels to judge when it is best to rest or be active), blood oxygen level monitoring, and stress tracking, among others.

-One thing which will have a major influence on battery performance is the type of screen Garmin uses.
+One thing which will have a significant influence on battery performance is the type of screen Garmin uses.
 There are rumours that they are looking to use an AMOLED display.
-This would improve brightness, but could also dent battery life, which is a complicated tradeoff for a device like this.
+This would improve brightness but could also dent battery life, which is a complicated tradeoff for a device like this.